 Whether or not this will hold true for any given individual is hard to say, as again, scientific research in this area is currently lacking.
 Moreover, with such a wide variety of factors already at play, it can be difficult to determine exactly what someone’s “tolerance” is in the first place.
 But sometimes, tolerance isn’t the only factor keeping the effects of cannabis edibles at bay.
 So in the worst-case scenario, you may find yourself asking…

 First and foremost, wait it out as long as you can; we recommend a minimum of two hours before re-dosing with more THC.
 Many and varied are the people who thought their brownie just wasn’t kicking in and got impatient and ate a whole bunch more and…. well, let’s just say they had an interesting time of it for the next few hours.

-As we discuss in our “How Long Do Edibles Last?” article each person’s genetic code produces an enzyme called CYP2C9 – Individual variations in this enzyme can greatly effect the onset, duration and strength of ingested marijuana, and can even lead to some individuals feeling virtually no effects from any cannabis edibles.
-If not feeling the effects of edibles has been an issue before we recommend you take a look at the above link for more details.
+As we discuss in our “How Long, Do Edibles Last?” article, each person’s genetic code produces an enzyme called CYP2C9 – Individual variations in this enzyme can greatly affect the onset, duration, and strength of ingested marijuana and can even lead to some individuals feeling virtually no effects from any cannabis edibles.
+If not feeling the effects of edibles has been an issue before, we recommend you take a look at the above link for more details.

 Want to learn more about the world of edible cannabis products?
 Make sure to check out our companion articles on “How Long Does an Edible Last” or “How to Make Cannabis Edibles” for more information and other great reads!